 As a result, in recent years, the population has primarily comprised individuals on pre-trial status for alleged felonies and a small number of misdemeanors-with none detained for traffic violations or warrants associated with failure to pay fines or fees.
-San Francisco also recently ended the use of the bail schedule through the implementation of the Buffin v.
+San Francisco also recently ended the Sheriff's use of the Court's bail schedule pre-arraignment through the implementation of the Buffin v.
 San Francisco settlement in February 2020, instead relying on risk assessment to determine pre-arraignment release for most individuals who are arrested.
-The Buffin settlement mandates that the Public Safety Assessment (PSA) report go to Superior Court within 8 hours from time of booking, and that the Sheriff's Office release the individual at 18 hours from booking unless the Superior Court decides not to release, or the PSA report indicates "release not recommended."
+The Buffin settlement mandates that the Public Safety Assessment (PSA) report go to Superior Court within 8 hours from time of ID confirmation, and that the Sheriff's Office use the PSA results to determine release if the Superior Court has not made a decision regarding release within 18 hours or a law enforcement agency requested extended time.

-Individuals who have remained subject to detention often present more complicated needs requiring more complicated interventions: people with extensive and continuing criminal justice involvement tend, on average, to have more criminogenic needs than similarly situated individuals without justice-involvement.
-While the Average Daily Population (ADP) has decreased over the last ten years, the number of individuals in custody with mental health conditions generally, and the clinical acuity of those conditions more specifically, have increased.
+Individuals who have remained subject to detention often present more complicated needs requiring more complicated interventions: people with extensive and frequent criminal justice involvement tend, on average, to have more criminogenic needs than similarly situated individuals without justice-involvement.
+While the Average Daily Population (ADP) has decreased over the last ten years, the number of individuals in custody with mental health conditions generally have increased.
+In San Francisco, 75% of the jail population between 2014 and 2017 had either serious mental illness and/or a history of substance use.1 Eighteen percent of the jail population had a serious mental illness, either with or without substance use, 73% of the population had a history of substance use, either with or without serious mental illness, and 16% had both a serious mental illness and a history of substance use.2 Nationally, rates of serious mental illness are four to six times higher than in the general population.3

 SJC partners have sought to better understand the drivers of the current jail population.
 In 2018, the JFA Institute did a preliminary analysis of San Francisco's jail population.
 JFA found that to reduce the jail population San Francisco must focus on people who are booked and released quickly, people with multiple bookings each year, and those with lengthy pretrial stays.
 JFA identified lengthy stays as a particularly important driver of the local jail population: from April 2017 to 2018, there were 17,063 releases from the jail with an overall average length of stay (LOS) of 20 days.
 Individuals who were in jail at the time of the analysis for violent felony charges had spent an average of 421 days in jail to-date.
 Across all crime types, approximately 27% of the releases during the 12-month period had a release reason of 'criminal matters adjudicated' or 'time served' as a release reason.
 It is not unusual in San Francisco for an individual to receive credit for time served at sentencing; whereby a state prison commitment is served locally under pretrial status.
 JFA found that the number and length of court continuances contributed significantly to LOS and to the jail population.
-The analysis also identified significant racial disparities in the jail, with Black men being representing half the jail population though Black people represent less than 6% of San Francisco's total population.
+The analysis also identified significant racial disparities in the jail, with Black men being representing nearly 50% of the jail population though Black people represent less than 6% of San Francisco's total population.